bytefish/bytefish.github.io/blog/aspnetcore_odata_abac.md

 safe wether it's OData, or an ORM.

 While everything looks nice for this simple example, it's probably getting hairy as soon as the requirements and rules get more complex.
-I will see how it turns to work out in larger projects and adjust.
+I will see how it turns out to work in larger projects and then adjust.

-Anyways, I think it's a good start for a flexible authorization implementation.
+Anyways, I think it's a good start towards a flexible authorization implementation!